 Companies looking to outsource will have an easy time with this platform since customer support will be permitted, thanks to an integration with ZenDesk’s Zopim chat product.
 Companies that already use live chat systems for customer support and other call center services can run most communications through Business on Messenger.

-Along with interacting with customers, Messenger for Business will allow business create detailed messages featuring personalized or branded layouts to allow a complete online identity.
+Along with interacting with customers, Messenger for Business will allow businesses to create detailed messages featuring personalized or branded layouts to allow a complete online identity.
 Business on Messenger appears designed to make call center services more efficient.

-Outsourcing companies can greatly benefit from excellent features on this platform like live support.
-Business on messenger is a development that will be offered to companies to use in a flexible way to work best for them.
+Outsource service desk providers can greatly benefit from excellent features on this platform like live support.
+Business on Facebook Messenger is a development that will be offered to companies to use in a flexible way to work best for them.
 Mobile VoIP on the app ties into the social messaging landscape providing a cheap way for people to reach companies while still using a handheld device.
 Whether it is social messaging or a phone call, consumers and businesses are relying on their mobile devices instead of a desk phone making it more convenient.

-It is evident that Business on Messenger will serve more as the main way to communicate privately on Facebook and mobile for companies.
-Messenger will become more than just a chat platform; it will become a communication layer between business and the whole world.
+It is evident that Business on Facebook Messenger will serve more as the main way to communicate privately on Facebook and mobile for companies.
+Messenger will become more than just a chat platform; it will become a communication layer between businesses and the whole world.